-Rowley ShoalsExplore three of Rowley Shoals' coral atolls off the Kimberley Coast.
-These shoals offer abundant marine life and untouched coral reefs, making Rowley one of the world’s most pristine marine environments.
-Snorkel and dive from the sand cays that make up the shoals and, weather permitting, take out one of the kayaks.
+Rowley ShoalsExplore three coral atolls with crystal clear waters off the Kimberley Coast.
+With abundant marine life and untouched coral, Rowley Shoals is one of the world’s most pristine marine environments.
+National Geographic Orion gives you access to snorkeling and diving from the sand cays that make up the shoals as well as sea kayaking, weather permitting.

-Camden Harbour & Sheep IslandAfter a failed attempt to settle the area by Victorian sheep farmers in 1864, Camden Harbour is rarely visited from the sea.
-Nature has gradually reclaimed the ruins, leaving fragments of a hard life from long ago.
-Visit nearby Sheep Island, which features the grave sites of several ill-fated settlers.
+Camden Harbour & Sheep IslandAfter a failed attempt at settlement by Victorian sheep farmers in 1864, this area is rarely visited from the sea.
+Nature has gradually reclaimed the ghostly ruins, leaving fragments of a hard life from long ago.
+Colonial history buffs are sure to enjoy the atmosphere here and we can also visit nearby Sheep Island with its graves of the ill-fated settlers.

-Bigge IslandTake a zodiac and land on rocky Bigge Island.
-View the small monjon rock wallabies and the northern quoll which thrive on the island, due to a lack of predators.
-View the rock art in several caves with the expedition team, who will point out the Wandjina figures.
-These figures are easily distinguished by what appear to be halos around the head of each figure.
-You may also see images of sailing ships and figures smoking pipes, which have been interpreted as representing seafaring European visitors in the 19th century.
+Bigge IslandLand by Zodiacs on this rocky island jutting out of vividly colored aqua seas.
+Small monjon rock wallabies and the northern quoll thrive here free of predators found on the mainland.
+The island is famous as a site for some amazing rock art.
+Join the expedition team as they point out the Wandjina figures, distinctive for what appear to be haloes around the head of each figure.
+Painted by the Wunambal people, you may also see images of sailing ships and figures smoking pipes, which have been interpreted as representing seafaring European visitors in the 19th century.

-Wyndham / At SeaThe National Geographic Orion will make an operational stop at Wyndham in order to clear customs in Australia before proceeding north to East Timor.
-Attend lectures on board about the history and culture of what is to come.
+Wyndham / At SeaThese are relaxed days, cruising south as National Geographic Orion makes an operational stop at Wyndham to clear customs in Australia before proceeding north to East Timor.
+Listen to informal talks from our staff, preparing us for the exciting days ahead.

-Badas, SumbawaExperience the strong culture of the Pamulung villagers, who will delight you with an elaborate cultural display of a mock traditional wedding ceremony and a local boxing match.
+Badas, SumbawaExperience the strong culture of the Pamulung villagers, who may delight you with an elaborate cultural display of a mock traditional wedding ceremony and a local boxing match.